 In a 2014 SFSignal.com post on “The Best Book Openings,” sci-fi writer John C. Wright wrote about Heinlein’s classic opener:

-“The contrast of the oddest of oddities, a Martian, and the most quotidian of names, Smith is here on display.
+“The contrast of the oddest of oddities, a Martian, and the most quotidian of names, Smith, is here on display.
 The reader’s eye is pulled as if magnetically to the next line to discover how a Martian can have so very terrestrial a name.
-Also present is the slightest hint of one of the philosophical points of the novel: Smith is a not a man from Mars, for he is not a man at all, since by upbringing he is an alien.
+Also present is the slightest hint of one of the philosophical points of the novel: Smith is not a man from Mars, for he is not a man at all, since by upbringing he is an alien.
 In other words, this story asks what it means to be human, and that opening line serves to establish the question to be asked.”